kykrueger/openbis/openbis-ipad/core-plugin/readme.md

 Communication Model
 -------------------

-On startup, the iPad app requests the data it needs to initialize the UI by specifying `{ requestKey : ROOT}` as the request parameters.
+On startup, the iPad app requests the client preferences.
+These preferences configure how the client should behave.
+For example, the server can inform the client how often it should refresh its root set.
+This allows the server to control the load caused by ipad clients.
+Once the preferences have been retreieved, the client starts initializing its root data, if necessary.
+The root data contains all the entities that should be stored locally on the iPad.
+To initialize the root data, it first retrieves the categories from the server.
+The categories determine the groups shown at the very top level of navigation.
+These categories are typically not real openBIS entities; they are just there to aid navigation and group entities suitably.
+Once the categories have been retrieved, the client retrieves the root data for each category by specifying `{ requestKey : ROOT, category : [category ref con]}` as the request parameters.